sisoe24/vimdcc/README.md

 vimdcc.install_nuke()
 ```
 > If you are a NukeTools user, you can use the command `Nuke: Install VimDCC` from the vscode command palette.

+## Settings

+The settings are stored in the `~/.vimdcc` file.

+- `Launch on startup` - If `True`, the plugin will be enabled on startup.
+This settings also influences the Status Bar visibility.
+If `False`, the Status Bar will be attached to the bottom of the plugin window.
+If `True`, the Status Bar will be attached to the bottom of the Script Editor window.
+- `Previewer auto insert` - If `True`, the previewer will automatically insert the selected register when it finds a match.
+If `False`, you have to press `Enter` to insert the selected register.
+- `Clipboard size` - The number of snippets to keep in the clipboard register.
+- `Copy to clipboard` - If `True`, the plugin will copy the selected register to the system clipboard.

 ## Known Issues and Limitations